-DMCCR - Assistive technology and accommodation (Prerequisite for this course is DMCCE - Job Analysis)
+DMCCR - Assistive technology and accommodation

+(Prerequisite for this course is DMCCE - Job Analysis)

-This course covers the process of implementing low to high tech assistive technology in the accommodation of a worker with disabilities.
+This course covers the process of implementing low to high tech assistive technology in the PCU-WHS Guide to Continuing Education Courses/Programs 2023-2024 accommodation of a worker with disabilities.
 The process includes evaluating the needs of the employee; researching and choosing the most appropriate equipment, software, or other job aid; researching and choosing the best supplier; developing a business case for the application; assessing the technology and training the worker as necessary; maintaining the assistive technology; and evaluating the outcomes.